moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 If a member has both direct access to a repository and access via a team, they will only retain access via the team.
 If the level of access provided by the team is less than the level of direct access, their level of access will be reduced.
 For example, if a member has direct admin access to a repository and read access via a team, they will only retain read access via the team.

 By default, members that are moved to teams will not be maintainers.
 Therefore, they will not be able to manage team permissions, including adding and removing members, and changing the role of members.
-You can request to be made a maintainer by [contacting](#contact) the Operations Engineering Team.
+You can request to be made a maintainer by [contacting the Developer Experience team on Slack](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8).

 ### Adding members to the everyone team